-Our curriculum in the School of Filmmaking from Year One onward is sequential and intensive, and therefore we require students—including college transfers—to complete all four years of our program.
+Curriculum in the School of Filmmaking from Year One onward is sequential and intensive, and therefore requires students—including college transfers—to complete all four years of the program.
 Transfer credits in lieu of film classes required of the School of Filmmaking will be considered on a case-by-case basis, only if the student has earned a B or better for the course, and the course meets with faculty approval (based on review of the syllabus and course description).

 ACT or SAT Scores

-Applicants should submit ACT or SAT test scores with the following minimum requirements:
+Applicants should submit ACT or SAT scores with the following minimum requirements:

 - ACT: Minimum score of 22

-SAT and ACT scores are waived for college transfer students who are age 21 or older and/or have earned 24 or more academic credit hours at the time of application.
+ACT and SAT scores are waived for college transfer students who are age 21 or older and/or have earned 24 or more academic credit hours at the time of application.

 Completed Application, Fees & Required Documents

-2. Pay your Application Fee: $95 for U.S. citizens and permanent residents, $130 for international applicants.
+2. Pay the Application Fee: $95 for U.S. citizens and permanent residents, $130 for international applicants.
 Application fees are non-refundable.

-- International Applicants: Use Flywire to pay your application fee online through an international bank or pay by check or money order through a U.S. bank as listed above.
+- International Applicants: Use Flywire to pay an application fee online through an international bank or pay by check or money order through a U.S. bank as listed above.

-Please note: If you are applying to two different UNCSA art schools (Music, Filmmaking, Drama, Design & Production and Dance) you will need to complete a second application and pay a second application fee.
+Please note: If applying to two different UNCSA art schools (Dance, Design & Production, Drama, Filmmaking or Music), a second application and application fee will be required.